mokronos/Mokronos/README.md

 # Hi there 👋

-I do random projects for my studies in information technology and some other private projects in various topics.
+I do random projects for my studies in information technology and some other private projects on various topics.